jrothwell/VersionedCodable/README.md

 A wrapper around Swift's [`Codable`](https://developer.apple.com/documentation/swift/codable) that allows you to version your `Codable` type, and facilitates incremental migrations from older versions.
 This handles a specific case where you want to be able to change the structure of a type, while retaining the ability to decode older versions of it.

-You make your types versioned by making them conform to ``VersionedCodable/VersionedCodable``.
+You make your types versioned by making them conform to ``VersionedCodable``.
 Migrations take place on a step-by-step basis (i.e. v1 to v2 to v3) which reduces the maintenance burden of making potentially breaking changes to your types.

 This is especially useful for document types where things regularly get added, refactored, and moved around.